neo4j-field/gsummit2023/README.md

 # Graph Summit 2023 EMEA - Workshop Digital Twin (work in progress!)

-This repository contains the workshop material used during the **Graph Summit 2023 Workshops**.
-All code, data, dashboards, Bloom perspectives and slides are available for dowload.
+This repository contains the workshop material used during the **Graph Summit 2023 - Building a Graph Solution Workshop**.
+All code, data, dashboards, Bloom perspectives and slides are available for dowload and free to use.

 The aim of the workshop was, to provide a structure way of build a small mini digital twin knowledge graph.
 It is supposed to answer some basic questions coming from the business and discusses futher, how such digital twin graph could be extended for more insights and business values.